Kytuzian/History-Generator/README.md

 Each language has a list of:
 - Letters (letters can appear more than once to change their frequency)
-- Starting letters (their are the only letters than can appear at the beginning of words)
+- Starting letters (these are the only letters than can appear at the beginning of words)
 - Ending letters (same as above, but for the end)
 - Letter sections (such as 'ae' or 'or', just combinations of letters that should appear commonly)
 - Vowels.
 This is just a list of all of the vowels in the letters we chose before